 American Society of Civil Engineers (ASCE) JHU Chapter

-Organization that provides a social forum for Civil Engineering Students to network, collaborate on engineering projects, and enrich their educations with extracurricular, civil engineering-based opportunities.
+Organization that provides a social forum for students to network, collaborate on engineering projects, and enrich their educations with extracurricular, civil engineering-based opportunities.
 Interesting activities include the Concrete Canoe Competition, Steel Bridge Competition, and coordination with Habitat for Humanity.

 Engineers Without Borders

 The mission of Engineers Without Borders – USA (EWB-USA) is to partner with disadvantaged communities to improve their quality of life through implementation of environmentally and economically sustainable engineering projects, while developing internationally responsible engineering students.
 The JHU chapter was founded in 2005, and currently there are 3 projects underway in three countries: Ecuador, South Africa, and Guatemala.
 These projects are particularly attractive to environmental and civil engineers.

 Habitat for Humanity is an international organization seeking to furnish affordable housing for those unable to own their own home.
 Prospective homeowners are required to work alongside Habitat volunteers on the site for 300-500 hours in order to be eligible for the approximately $200 per month , 20 year, interest-free mortgage.

 Tau Beta Pi is the only engineering society representing the entire engineering profession.
 It is the nation’s second-oldest society, founded at Lehigh University in 1885 to recognize students of distinguished scholarship and exemplary character.
 There are now collegiate chapters at 228 US colleges and universities, active alumnus chapters in 16 districts across the country, and a total initiated membership of 469,740.

 The goal of the Civil Engineering Graduate Association (CEGA) is to enhance graduate student life and provide more student representation in the department’s functions and activities.